billyyoung/blog/content/posts/losing-weight.md

 **Lifting to lose weight**

-* My theory was if I got bigger muscles, but ate the same amount, then the muscles would consume more energy = weight loss, lol
+* My theory was if I got bigger muscles, but ate the same amount, then the muscles would consume more energy = weight loss
 * In reality, working out increased my appetite so I ended up just bulking.
 I got stronger, but gained weight/muscle

 **Cutting / eating clean**

-* The stereotype of just eating brown rice, boiled chicken breast, and blanched veg is real and it works, but there's not too enough joy and variety in it for me
+* The stereotype of just eating brown rice, boiled chicken breast, and blanched veg is real and it works, but there's too little joy and variety in it for me

 **Counting calories / macros**